-We Need an Open Abstraction Layer to Help Us Better Define and Design Our APIs28 Aug 2015
+We Need an Open Abstraction Layer to Help Us Better Define and Design Our APIs

 I walked around San Francisco with Jakub Nesetril (@jakubnesetril), the CEO of Apiary, Wednesday evening, talking about the API space.
 Eventually we sat down in Union Square, continuing our conversation, which is something I wanted to further process, and blend with some existing thoughts I'm working through.
 Much of our conversation centered around the need for an open abstraction layer for API design, which would reduce the focus on Swagger vs. API Blueprint vs. WADL vs. RAML vs. any other API definition, and make it just about defining and designing our APIs.

 Jakub is right, I'm sure he'd love everyone to use API Blueprint (which thousands are), but it is more important to him that people just use API definitions, and commit to a healthy API design strategy.
 This line of thinking is in alignment with other thoughts I'm having around there being a common open source API design editor, which I'd like to use as vehicle to get us closer to my vision of a perfect API design editor.

 I see an abstraction layer consisting of the following elements:

 - Import - We need to be able to import ANY API definition format we desire.

 - Export - We need to be able to export ANY API definition format we desire.

 - Viewer - We a code view for ANY API definition format we want to look at while working.